 “I don’t want to.”

 Took the wind right out of my sails.
-“But how else will you learn to take care of money and bills before you’re an adult?”
+“But that would help you learn how to take care of money and bills before you’re an adult.”

 In my exasperation, I looked up at Ty, and he was shaking his head and chuckling.